Digital SLR photography — Stacking your photos to get extreme Depth of Field

 If you use autofocus then your camera is going to want to keep focusing on the same part of your subject as move in closer.
 And that’s the last thing we want.
 So turn off autofocus on your lens.

 Take your first shot focusing on the closest part of the creature.
-In the case of the frog shot it was the it’s nose.
+In the case of the frog shot it was its nose.

 The idea is that you keep taking more shots, with each one focused slightly further into the scene until you end up with a series like the frog pics shown below.
 And here’s a suggestion: if you take more than one series of photos, try taking a shot of your thumb or some other thing in between each series so you have a clear division between each series of shots.
 Otherwise you could end up being confused about which files go into which series.